cbaggers/cepl/docs/010 - fbos.md

 #### User Defined

-We can make our own fbos and tell Jungl to render to these instead.
+We can make our own fbos and tell Cepl to render to these instead.
 When we do this we don't see anything we rendered on screen but instead have the rendering result in the attachments of our fbo.

 Why do this?
 Well our attachments can have texture backed gpu-arrays in them.
 This means we can render into a texture.
 Have you have ever seen a game which had 'security cam' footage on in in-game screen?
 Chances are they are rendering part of the world to a texture and texturing the screen with that result.
 Rendering to texture is useful for much more than this of course.